 Wash and whiten your pillows in your washing machine – it’s super easy!

-The easiest stain removal trick for the whitest pillows is simply to add dishwashing detergent in addition to your laundry detergent, bleach, and washing soda.
+The easiest stain removal trick for the whitest pillows is simply to add dishwashing detergent in addition to your laundry detergent, bleach, cold water, and washing soda.

 13. Permanent Marker Stain Removal